alisali0398/Simulated_Annealing_VS_Tabu_Search_algorithms/README.md

 TS fully explored the solution space and successfully escape local minimum, ultimately discovering the globally optimal tour.
 Although the TS required 18501 evaluations, algorithm achieved the best result and accuracy.

+TS code can be found in a separate file.

 ## Comparison between EE vs SA vs TS
 Exhaustive Enumeration (EE) guarantees the global optimum solution (cost 592) but requires a high number of evaluations — 362880.
 Simulated Annealing (SA) found a near optimal solution (cost 612) with only 2758 evaluations, resulting in a 3.38% deviation from the optimum.
 Tabu Search (TS) matched the global optimum (cost
 592) using 18501 evaluations, leveraging memory based strategies to escape local minima.
 Overall, EE is exact but computationally expensive, SA is efficient but approximate, and TS combines high accuracy with strong performance, making it the most balanced approach.

+Comparison code can be found in a separate file.